Updated: 7/15/2020 at 3:30pm PT

 The ITA recognizes that the Coronavirus has been affecting different parts of the country in different ways and with different timing.
 With guidance, the USTA believes it will be possible for people to return to playing tennis safely in some cities and states sooner than in others.
 To determine what playing tennis safely means, the USTA released “Playing Tennis Safely” guidelines for players as well as facilities, which we strongly encourage you to read.

 The Federal Government issued guidelines on April 16th for “Opening Up America Again” at WhiteHouse.gov/OpeningAmerica.
-By following these guidelines as well as those of local governments and health agencies, we will be able to make informed decisions as to when our events can commence.
+By following these guidelines as well as those of local governments and health agencies, we are able to make informed decisions about our events.

-The ITA is pleased to be a leader in helping the country open back up safely beginning with the 2020 Oracle ITA Summer Circuit.
-We are preparing to move forward with the circuit and promote tennis as a social distancing sport.
+The ITA is pleased to be a leader in helping the country open back up safely beginning with the 2020 Oracle ITA Summer Circuit and the 2020 Oracle ITA National Summer Championships.
+We are moving forward with these events and continue to promote tennis as a social distance sport.

 For more information: